 As a MSci student you'll also engage with further independent reserach in your fourth year, deepening your understanding in this exciting area.

 Year 1 draws on course material from across biology, physics, chemistry and mathematics to prepare you for more advanced study.
-You will take core modules totalling 120 credits:

 In addition to the above you will also need to complete our online Academic Integrity module.